-Any woman expecting a child will no doubt have seen a huge choice of cute baby clothes and outfits available to buy, but unlike with older children and adults, buying baby clothes can be a bit tricky as a baby grows very fast!
+Any woman expecting a child will no doubt have seen a huge choice of cute baby clothes and outfits available to buy, like the ones from baby boutique uk, but unlike with older children and adults, buying baby clothes can be a bit tricky as a baby grows very fast!

 So how do you know what are the best clothes to buy for your newborn, and how often should you be buying them clothes?
 This baby clothes preparation guide for expectant mothers will help you answer those questions and more, giving you one less thing to worry about when preparing for the birth of your unborn child.

 As you will see from the details below, babies grow very, very quickly!
 Here are the different sizes available in the UK for babies:

 3 lb premature baby – up to 3 lb or 1.4 kg;